kartikeyporwal/naukri.com_resume_update_scheduler/README.md

 # Naukri.com Resume Update scheduler

-A python script uses selenium webdriver to download latest resume from specified pdf url and update resume on naukri.com every specified seconds
+A python script that uses selenium webdriver to download latest resume from specified pdf url and update resume on naukri.com every specified seconds

 ## Features
 - Updates the naukri.com resume every specified seconds
 - Fetches latest resume from google docs or any specified pdf url
 - Uses chrome driver or geckodriver for automation
-- Easy deployable on heroku
+- Easily deployable on heroku

 ## Enviroment Variables

 `RUN_EVERY_SECS` - INT -  to update resume after specified seconds
 `RESUME_PDF_URL` - STR - url of the pdf file of resume; use [this](https://support.google.com/a/users/answer/9308985?hl=en) to get pdf url of resume from google docs
+`RESUME_FILE_NAME` - STR - name of the resume, e.g., `kartikey_porwal_resume.pdf` to be uploaded on naukri

 `GOOGLE_CHROME_BIN` - STR - path of the Google Chrome binary - DEFAULT PATH: `/app/.apt/usr/bin/google-chrome`
 `CHROME_WEBDRIVER_PATH` - STR - path of the Chrome Webdriver - DEFAULT PATH: `/app/.chromedriver/bin/chromedriver`